“Where can I find certificate iv in training and assessment workbook answers”

 Government, regulator, and other authority websites are also extremely useful tools to get additional information.
 You can practice your research skills with these to find what you need.
 If you need help using them, just ask your trainer for help.

 Your trainer is there to assist you in managing the course, so don’t be discouraged if you find yourself needing their help if you get stumped by a question.
+With the competency-based assessment system also in place, you are assured that the trainers will be focused on what learners can do and whether it meets the criteria specified by the industry as competency standards.

 Never hesitate to reach out to qualified trainers whenever you have anything in mind!